The RVers Corner

 To restore the air pocket, turn off the water pump or city water supply and open a hot water tap to reduce the water pressure to zero.
 Remove or open the water heater drain plug or valve.
 Allow the water heater to drain and flush it by running water through it for several minuets.
 Insert the plug or close the drain valve and re-fill the water heater tank until the water appears at the opened hot water faucet.

 Another solution would be to add an accumulator to the system.
-An accumulator is basically a sealed tank in the water system that has an air pocket to absorb extra pressure.
+An accumulator tank is basically a sealed tank in the water system that has an air pocket to absorb extra pressure.